arturmarc/fluid-flexbox/README.md

 </FluidFlexbox>
 ```

-This example showcases probably a most useful simple usage.
+This example showcases a simple but useful use case.
 Changes the layout of a toolbar when buttons no longer fit in a single row and renders then in a column instead.

-> note: all examples are using [tailwind css utility classes](), if you are not familiar, it's functionally very similar to using inline styles.
+> note: all examples are using [tailwind css utility classes](), If you're unfamiliar, Tailwind functions similarly to inline styles.
 For example `flex-col` is equivalent to `style="flex-direction: column"`, just applied using an utility class

 ## Adapting content